-102-44 Key subjects and findings from the stakeholder dialogue
+102-44 Key topics and concerns raised

 Information and suggestions from stakeholders are used to complete and perfect the CSR policy.
+To this end, a survey was held among the stakeholders in 2020.

-As in previous years, in 2019 NWB Bank again issued a Green Bond, the Water Bond.
+As in previous years, in 2020 NWB Bank again issued a Green Bond, the Water Bond.
 Issuing this Water Bond has enabled NWB Bank to attract new investors and expand the market for Green Bonds.
-In addition, the bank again issued Social Bonds, or Affordable Housing Bonds, in 2019.
-By the end of 2019, NWB Bank had raised a total of more than €10 billion in socially responsible investments.
+In addition, the bank again issued Social Bonds, or Affordable Housing Bonds, in 2020.
+By the end of 2010, NWB Bank had raised a total of more than €15 billion in socially responsible investments.
 The proceeds from the Affordable Housing Bonds are specifically intended for the financing of social housing in the Netherlands.